Safe Policies for Reinforcement Learning via Primal-Dual Methods: Problem Formulation

-The goal of the agent is to find a parametrization~$\theta$ of the policy that maximizes the value function of the MDP, i.e., the expected value of the cumulative rewards obtained along a trajectory.
-For episodic tasks, i.e., when we are concerned about the MDP until a finite time horizon~$T \geq 0$, the value function is defined as
+The goal of the agent is to find a parametrization~$\theta$ of the policy that maximizes the value function of the MDP.
+This is defined as the expected value of the discounted cumulative rewards obtained along a trajectory